loyjoy/academy/advanced/modules/variables.md

   <img src="settings.png" alt="Settings" title="Settings" width="300"/>
 </p>

-Afterward, choose one process variable.
+Afterward, choose a process variable.
 A meaningful name is suitable here.
 Our example is about hobbies.
 That is why the name "hobby" is appropriate.

 <p align="center">
   <img src="processVariable.png" alt="Choose process variable" title="Choose process variable" width="300"/>